 Julie Blackmon Biography

-Julie Blackmon’s photographs have been shown in a number of exhibitions and can be found in the permanent collections such as theCleveland Museum of Art, Cleveland, OH;George Eastman House, Rochester, NY; Henry Art Gallery, Seattle, WA, Kemper Museum of Contemporary ArtPortland Art Museum, Portland, OR; Microsoft Art Collection, Redmond, WA; and The Walt Disney Corporation, among others.
-She’s been included in exhibitions at institutions like The Hood Museum of Art, Dartmouth, NH; Biggs Museum of American Art, Dover DE Houston Center of Photography, Houston, TX; and many more.
+Julie Blackmon photography has been shown in a number of exhibitions and can be found in the permanent collections such as the Cleveland Museum of Art, Cleveland, OH; Des Moines Art Center, Des Moines, IA; George Eastman House, Rochester, New York, NY; Henry Art Gallery, Seattle, WA; Kemper Museum of Contemporary Art, Kansas City, MO; The Nelson-Atkins Museum of Art, Kansas City, MO; Microsoft Art Collection, Redmond, WA; Portland Art Museum, Portland, OR; and The Walt Disney Corporation, among others.
+She has been included in exhibitions at institutions including The Fotografiska Museum, New York, NY; The Hood Museum of Art, Dartmouth, NH; Biggs Museum of American Art, Dover DE; Houston Center of Photography, Houston, TX; and many more.